lcsaverty/airbnb-clone/README.md

 # Airbnb Clone

-A brief description of the project: Mention that this is a React-based Airbnb clone developed during your bootcamp at Le Wagon.
-Explain the purpose of the application and its main features.
+The project is a React-based Airbnb clone that was developed after a bootcamp at Le Wagon.
+The purpose of the application is to provide users with a platform to search for and book short-term rentals, similar to the popular website Airbnb.

 ## Table of Contents